FredHutch/github-on-and-off-boarding/README.md

 Employee Self Service.

-**NOTE**: Tasks `2` and `3` above require you to call the service from the host `jamborite`.
+**NOTE**: Tasks `2` and `3` above require you to call the service from the hosts `jamborite` or `gizmo1`.
 Calling from other hosts will result in an error.

 ## Running the app